Faraday Future: Financial struggles

+In April and May 2026, Faraday Future announced financing transactions totaling $70 million.
+On April 17, 2026, the company entered into a $45 million note purchase agreement with an accredited investor, consisting of a $15.78 million promissory note (Promissory Note A-1) and a $30 million secured promissory note (Secured Promissory Note B).
+On May 15, 2026, the company closed a $25 million sale of senior convertible notes to institutional investors; the company said $12.5 million was transferred to its operating account, while the remaining $12.5 million was placed in an investor-controlled regulatory account to be released upon specified conditions.
+The company said the financing would support the first phase of its EAI robotics strategy.

 Becoming publicly traded

 In January 2021, Faraday Future announced that the company would go public through a reverse merger with special-purpose acquisition company Property Solutions Acquisition Corp.
 The combined company would be valued at US$3.4 billion.
 Chinese automaker Geely was expected to become a strategic partner of Faraday Future.
 Faraday Future was expected to set up contract manufacturing operations in China through their partnership with Geely.
 Taiwanese manufacturer Foxconn was expected to serve as an additional strategic partner of Faraday Future in a yet to be determined capacity.